Cyclometer: Grill method

 Rejewski could use this cycle information and some sloppy habits of code clerks to figure out the individual permutations A B C D E F using the grill method, but that method was tedious.
 After using the grill, the Poles would know the rightmost rotor and its position, the plugboard connections, and Q (the permutation of the reflector and other two rotors).
 In order to get the daily key, the Poles would still have a lot of work to do, and that work could entail trying all possible orders and positions for the two left rotors to find the position for the Grundstellung.
 The Poles started using a Q-catalog to make part of the grill method easier; that catalog had 4,056 entries (26 × 26 × 6).
 To find the ring settings, the grill method could require trying 17,576 possibilities.

 The grill method worked well until 1 October 1936, the day the Germans stopped using six steckers (plugboard connections) and started using five to eight steckers.
 More steckers could frustrate the grill method.

-The Poles looked for another attack, and they settled on another catalog method.
-There were only 105,456 individual permutations that the Poles considered (the Poles ignored cases where the two left drums moved while encrypting the indicator).
-If the Poles had a catalog of those permutations, then they could look up the rotor order and rotor positions.
-Unfortunately, the Cauchy cycle notation is not suitable.
-The cycle notation for AD could be put in a canonical alphabetical order to serve as a key, but that key would be different for each of the 7 trillion possible plugboard settings.